Beautiful Boudoirs: Transitional Bedroom Rug Ideas

 5. What rug color works best in a bedroom?

 Neutrals like ivory, beige, and soft gray are timeless and serene, while blues and muted greens can add calming color.
-Bedrooms are a great space to incorporate subtle pattern and texture without overwhelming the design.
+Bedrooms are a great space to incorporate subtle patterns and textures without overwhelming the design.

 Selendi Hand-Knotted Rug >

-This serene sitting area in Nate Berkus and Jeremiah Brent’s NYC townhouse was the perfect setting for my Selendi rug.
-The bold reds in the slipper chair are echoed in the traditional Turkish design’s layered borders and central medallion.
+This serene bedroom by Romanek Studio was the perfect setting for my Selendi rug.
+The deep red in the velvet bedframe is echoed in the traditional Turkish design’s layered borders and central medallion.
 The mix of classic architecture and tailored upholstery gets an added layer of richness with this heirloom-inspired piece.

 (by Frances Loom via Morse Design)